RadhaArul/Radha/README.md

   </br>

-I am a computer science  student who is interested in Web Development.
+I am a computer science  graduate who is interested in Web Development.
 Also in every new technology that is making our life easier!

 -  I’m currently more into the **Coding**
 -  I’m currently learning **Open Source Contribution.**